adobe/aquarium-fish/README.md

 ## Usage

 To use the Aquarium Fish you just need to execute the next steps:
-* Ensure the driver requirements for needed driver are installed
+* Ensure the dependencies for needed driver are installed
 * Run Fish node
 * Obtain the generated admin user token
 * With HTTP API: